 I love pancakes!
-When I attended Disneyland as a youngster, one of the simple highlights was eating at the River Belle Terrace.
-There I was surprised with not just eating pancakes for breakfast, but eating a Mickey Mouse Pancake!
+When I went to Disneyland as a youngster, one of the simple highlights was eating at the River Belle Terrace.
+There I was surprised with not just eating pancakes for breakfast, but eating a Mickey Mouse pancake!
 It was lined with cherry eyes and a pineapple slice smile.

 Great customer service providers exceed expectations.
 Disney does that in many ways–some of those ways being very elaborate.
 But sometimes the simplest things get the biggest attention.